Chinese Car Brands

 Hualing Xingma Logo

-Hualing Xingma trucks are known only in China because, abroad, they are sold under the CAMC brand.
-The predecessor of this company started with the production of construction materials and then reoriented production to the production of mixer trucks and cement trucks.
+Hualing Xingma trucks are known only in China because they are sold abroad under the CAMC brand.
+This company’s predecessor started with the production of construction materials and then reoriented production to the production of mixer and cement trucks.
 Anhui Xingma Automobile was registered in 1999.
-It opened up a new line of business – the production of heavy-duty vehicles.
-But before that, it had to enter into cooperation with Mitsubishi Fuso Corporation.
+It opened up a new line of business—the production of heavy-duty vehicles.
+However, before that, it had to cooperate with Mitsubishi Fuso Corporation.
 Now, the trademark belongs to Geely New Energy.

 Buses, Coaches

-About half of all buses sold on the world market are built in China.
-Manufacturers from China lead in this sector, as there are more than a hundred major bus manufacturers alone.
-But it is worth highlighting the “main players” – those brands that are ahead of the competition in terms of sales and the number of vehicles produced.
+About half of all buses sold worldwide are built in China.
+Chinese manufacturers lead this sector, with over a hundred major bus manufacturers alone.
+But it is worth highlighting the “main players”—those brands ahead of the competition in terms of sales and the number of vehicles produced.
 These include Yutong, King Long, Golden Dragon, and other brands.

 Higer